UXARRAY/uxarray/docs/contributing.rst

 UXarray uses the `GitHub Flow
 <https://docs.github.com/en/get-started/quickstart/github-flow>`_ model
 for its workflow.
-UXArray also uses an automated formatter, which is described in `3.4.
+UXarray also uses an automated formatter, which is described in `3.4.
 Install and Setup Pre-commit Hooks`_ in detail, on all commits in local development environment in order to ensure code formatting.
 This changes the normal workflow slightly, so in order to